Alvaro-Barcelos/Gestrator-PI/README.md

 ## Employee

-The employees only use system see the task they must to do.
+The employees only use system to see the task they must to do.

 ---